pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 about the **current version**.
 This could be used to style the entire dropdown a certain color based on the active version.

-For example, if you wanted to style the dropdown button orange if it was a ``dev`` version, you could use the following CSS selector:
+For example, if you wanted to style the dropdown button to use the theme's secondary color (PyData orange by default) if it was a ``dev`` version, you could use the following CSS selector:

 .. code-block:: scss

    // If the active version has the name "dev", style it orange
    #version_switcher_button[data-active-version-name*="dev"] {
-      background-color: rgb(255 138 62);
+      background-color: var(--pst-color-secondary);
    }

 .. seealso::